Introduction

 What Is a High Efficiency Furnace?

-A high efficiency furnace is a furnace that is 90% efficient or more.
-It utilizes less energy and works more efficiently than the average furnace.
-The more efficient a furnace is, the less your electrical bill will likely be.
-A high efficiency furnace requires specialized ventilation and runs more often.
-Furnaces are most efficient when they are first brand new and high efficiency furnaces are no different.
-However, during their lifespan they will release less waste than the average furnace.
-They are also quieter than the average furnace.
+Furnaces are always most efficient when they are first brand new, and high efficiency furnaces are no different.
+However, during their lifespan, they will release less waste than the average furnace.
+They are also quieter than mid-efficiency furnaces.
 There is no such thing as a 100% high efficiency furnace, but there are 96% ones.
-A 96% high efficiency furnace will save you more money than an 80% high one in the long run.
+A 96% high efficiency furnace will save you more money than an 80% efficiency furnace in the long run.
 The higher the percentage of efficiency the furnace has, the more likely it is a high efficiency furnace.

 What is the Cost of a High Efficiency Furnace?